neo7official/webpack4RealZeroConfig/README.md

 All options has been enlisted to **config/public.options.js** file.
 Check this file.
 All options are quite self explanatory and has comments with all.

+jQuery is an external module.
+We have used CDN version of it and we pull that into bottom of html code.
+Internal modules can access this module and some of internal modules can use this as a dependancy.